100 Sights in London, United Kingdom (with Map and Images)

 Get Ticket*Brick Lane is a famous street in the East End of London, in the borough of Tower Hamlets.
 It runs from Swanfield Street in Bethnal Green in the north, crosses the Bethnal Green Road before reaching the busiest, most commercially active part which runs through Spitalfields, or along its eastern edge.
 Brick Lane's southern end is connected to Whitechapel High Street by a short extension called Osborn Street.

 Get Ticket*Primrose Hill is a Grade II listed public park located north of Regent's Park in London, England, first opened to the public in 1842.
-It was named after the 64 metres (210 ft) natural hill in the centre of the park, the second highest natural point in the London Borough of Camden.
+It was named after the 64 metres (210 ft) natural hill in the centre of the park, one of the highest natural points in the London Borough of Camden.
 The hill summit has a clear view of central London, as well as Hampstead and Belsize Park to the north and is adorned by an engraved quotation from William Blake.
 Based on the popularity of the park, the surrounding district and electoral ward were named Primrose Hill.
 The Primrose Hill district is in the London Borough of Camden, England.

 Get Ticket*The statue of Mary Seacole stands in the grounds of St Thomas' Hospital, Lambeth, London.
 Sculpted by Martin Jennings, the statue was executed in 2016.
 It honours Mary Seacole, a British-Jamaican who established a "British Hotel" during the Crimean War and who was posthumously voted first in a poll of "100 Great Black Britons".

-18. The Shard
+7. The Shard

-20. Trajan
+8. Trajan

 Get Ticket*The statue of Trajan is an outdoor twentieth-century bronze sculpture depicting the Roman Emperor Trajan, located in front of a section of the London Wall built by Romans, at Tower Hill in London, United Kingdom.

-21. Royal Exchange
+9. Royal Exchange

 Get Ticket*The Royal Exchange in London was founded in the 16th century by the merchant Sir Thomas Gresham on the suggestion of his factor Richard Clough to act as a centre of commerce for the City of London.
 The site was provided by the City of London Corporation and the Worshipful Company of Mercers, who still jointly own the freehold.
 The original foundation was ceremonially opened by Queen Elizabeth I who granted it its "royal" title.
 The current neoclassical building has a trapezoidal floor plan and is flanked by Cornhill and Threadneedle Street, which converge at Bank junction in the heart of the city.
 It lies in the Ward of Cornhill.

-22. St Paul's Cathedral
+10. St Paul's Cathedral

 Wikipedia: St Paul's Cathedral (EN), Website, Heritage Website